swesterfeld/liquidsfz/README_WINDOWS.md

-# building liquidsfz under windows
+# Building liquidsfz under Windows

-## install a suitable compiler
+## Install a suitable compiler

 Compiling was tested with gcc using the online installer from

  * https://sourceforge.net/projects/mingw-w64/files

-within the installer, select
+Within the installer, select

  * version `8.1.0`
  * architecture `x86_64`